CNN: Anchor promptly made on-air correction about Arpaio

 Arpaio filed the lawsuit earlier this week against CNN, Huffington Post and Rolling Stone magazine seeking $300 million.
 He alleged inaccurate references by the news organizations to his criminal case have hurt his chances at possibly running in 2020 for the U.S. Senate seat formerly held by John McCain.

-As a result of the inaccurate statements, the lawsuit alleged Arpaio has been the subject of ridicule, his reputation has been severely harmed and his chances of raising campaign funds have been damaged.
+The lawsuit alleges that Arpaio has been the subject of ridicule as a result of the inaccurate statements, his reputation has been severely harmed and his chances of raising campaign funds have been damaged.

 The former sheriff’s 2017 criminal contempt of court conviction for disobeying a judge’s order to stop his immigration patrols was a misdemeanor, not a felony.
 A pardon by President Donald Trump spared Arpaio a possible jail sentence.